glitton/dive-with-sean/content/blog/monterey-may2022/index.md

 ![G Sean Drysuit](./g-seans-drysuit.jpg)

-Heading out, the water was a bit choppy and thus we didn't head out very far.
-We ended up diving Metridium Mountain where you'd see a lot of metridiums which are sea anemones that look like cauliflower and Macabee Pinnacle.
+As we got out of the harbour, we all noticed that the water was a bit choppy and thus we didn't head out very far.
+Capt.
+MaryJo of the <a href="http://www.beachhopper2.com/" target="_blank">Beachhopper II</a> took us to Metridium Mountain where you'd see a lot of metridiums which are sea anemones that look like cauliflower and an old Monterey dive spot favorite, Macabee Pinnacle.

-I always enjoyed diving these sites where I got to see the usual suspects but my favorites include the tree fish which is a black and yellow striped fish with red lips and a male sheephead.
+I always enjoyed diving these sites where I got to see the usual suspects but my favorite sitings include the tree fish which is a black and yellow striped fish with red lips and the resident male sheephead at Macabee.

 Check out the video which I shot using the new GoPro Hero 10.
 As you can see, the vizibility wasn't great.
-It was like doing a night dive during the day with some surge :smile:
+It was like doing a night dive during the day with some surge :smile:.

 `youtube: https://www.youtube.com/watch?v=kaQX25tvclQ`

-Enjoy :wave:!
+Enjoy :smiley_cat:!